 If you don't want to put the cabbage in with the corned beef or you don't have a crock pot big enough to fit the cabbage, bust out your Instant Pot and try my recipe for Instant Pot Cabbage.

-For a festive St. Patrick's Day dessert, make a batch of my Chocolate Chip M&M Cookie Bars!
+For a festive St. Patrick's Day dessert, make a batch of my Chocolate Chip M&M Cookie Bars and no one has ever turned away one of my Bailey's Irish Cream Brownies!

-TIP: Line your slow cooker with a food-safe slow cooker liner.
+TIP: For easier cleanup, line your slow cooker with a food-safe slow cooker liner.

 Printable Recipe Card